 When choosing toys for your child, many things should come into consideration aside from cuteness and aesthetics.
 Luckily, nowadays, there are many excellent options to choose from, whether you have a toddler or a school-aged child.
 Depending on your little one's interests and age, you can opt for blocks, puzzles, remote control cars, etc. Younger kids should focus on practicing picking things up and bettering their grip, as this will enable them to properly hold a pencil and eventually write.

 Card games are great parent-child activities

 When it comes to games, the options are even more abundant and are sure to entertain not only children but parents as well.
-Jenga, board games such as Enter the Spudnet (for older kids), and even video games can do wonders for improving motor skills, as well as critical and executive thinking, and many other abilities.
+Jenga, board games such as Enter the Spudnet (for kids above 10 year old), and even video games can do wonders for improving motor skills, as well as critical and executive thinking, and many other abilities.

 Whatever you choose, make sure it is appropriate for your kid's age and interests, as even the most educational toys and games won't be as effective if your child does not enjoy playing them.

 Most children enjoy making things with their hands which is excellent news as crafts are terrific for improving motor skills.
 Even the simplest activities, such as paper-cutting, have proved incredibly effective for building muscle control and perfecting hand-eye coordination.